There are many betting types to choose from when placing a wager. From singles to multiples, we have a list of some of

 A single bet on three outcomes in different events.
 All three selections must win to guarantee a return.

 A bet comprising three selections and four bets – three doubles and a treble.
 A minimum of two selections must win to guarantee a return.
 For example, a £2.50 Trixie would cost £10.
 A £2.50 each-way Trixie would cost £20.

 A bet involving three selections and seven bets – three singles, three doubles and one treble.
 It is the equivalent of a Trixie but with the addition of three singles.
 For example, a £2.50 Patent would cost £17.50.

 A popular betting type among punters, it consists of four selections and 15 bets (hence the name) – four singles, six doubles, four trebles and a fourfold.
 Equivalent to a Yankee but with four singles, and only one selection must win to guarantee you a return.
 For example, a £2 Lucky 15 would cost £30.

 A wager consisting of five selections and 31 bets – five singles, ten doubles, ten trebles, five fourfolds, and one fivefold.
 Only one selection must win to guarantee you a return.
 For example, a £1 Lucky 31 would cost £31.

-A bet featuring six selections and 63 bets – six singles, 15 doubles, 20 trebles, 15 fourfolds, 6 fivefolds and one six-fold.
-For example, a £1 Lucky 63 would cost £63.
+A Lucky 63 is a bet featuring six selections and 63 bets, including: six singles, 15 doubles, 20 trebles, 15 fourfolds, six fivefolds and one sixfold.